Siam Amazing Park: Accidents

-In October 2007, one women was killed and another six were injured when the Indiana Log Slide ride malfunctioned due to an electrical shortage.
+In October 2007, one woman was killed and another six were injured when the Indiana Log Slide ride malfunctioned due to an electrical shortage.
 This ride has been removed by the park.
 In March 2008, 24 children were injured when the Super Spiral Waterslide collapsed when a joint broke loose.

 Former attractions

 About two decades, a railway circled the area of the park.
 This railway is now out of use, but the trains are still kept at the former roofed storage sidings.